 Now that the Outlander TV show is being aired, we are getting lots of enquiries for tours with a Diana Gabaldon theme to them.
+Naturally, every "Outlander" fan wants to visit "Craigh na Dun" stone circle where the whole time-travelling adventure starts.
 The only problem with this is that Diana hadn’t visited Scotland when she wrote the first book so “Craigh na Dun” isn’t based on any actual stone circle and you need to use a bit of artistic licence if you are to find your own mystical time portal.

 For a place that oozes time stood still, our first suggestion would be the Machrie standing stones on Arran.
 These 3 large stones stand on an open moor with very few signs of civilization within view, except for a few old derelict farm buildings and some distant houses.
 To really get a sense of the mystical and timeless quality of Machrie Moor, we recommend that you visit the stones at dusk on a summer’s night.

 It takes a bit more effort to get to the stone circle at West Delfour, but this is another site that isn’t signposted and we’ve found that many of the locals don’t even know about its existence.
 It isn’t surprising that they don’t know about it as you have to drive up a bit of dirt track to get to the stones and it isn’t a place that you would pass through on the way to anything else.
 West Delfour site is a bit of a mystery.
-There is one very large standing stone which stand at the “entrance” to a circle of much smaller sized stones that stand shoulder to shoulder in a neat circle.
-Like most stone circles, there is speculation about the purpose of the site and it might even be the case that the stone circle was the foundations of some sort of dwelling.
-It is easy to imagine how it might have formed the base of a large wigwam like structure.
+There is one very large standing stone which stands at the “entrance” to a circle of much smaller sized stones that stand shoulder to shoulder in a neat circle.
+Like most stone circles, there is speculation about the purpose of the site, but it is most likely that it was once a burial cairn that had most of its stones removed over the centuries to provide material for other buildings.